Lewis Casson

-Sir Lewis Thomas Casson MC (26 October 1875 – 16 May 1969) was an English actor and theatre director, and the husband of actress Dame Sybil Thorndike.
+Sir Lewis Thomas Casson (26 October 1875 – 16 May 1969) was an English actor and theatre director, and the husband of actress Dame Sybil Thorndike.

 Early life

 Lewis Casson was born at 18 Alfred Road, Birkenhead, Cheshire, the third of the seven children of Laura Ann née Holland-Thomas (1843–1912) and Thomas Casson (1843–1911), a bank manager and organ-builder.
 Both his parents were Welsh.
 When he was young the family moved to Denbigh in Wales and Casson was educated at Ruthin School.
 In 1891 Casson's father decided to make a business of his hobby of building organs, and the family moved to London.
 Casson soon began working in his father's business.
 When this failed, he began studying chemistry, but then trained as a teacher at St Mark's College, Chelsea, where he gained a teaching certificate.
 In 1900 Casson's father began another organ making business and Lewis worked in this for the next four years.